kasper-piskorski/docs/pages/platform/6-faq.md

 **<<< to do - Not a promotional thing here - what is the technical reason for choosing it rather than orientdb or neo4j?
 What are the problems that we specifically solve? >>> **

-### What can you build with MindmapsDB?

-Common uses for graph databases include geospatial problems, recommendation engines, network/cloud analysis, bioinformatics and financial analysis.

-We have several examples that show how MindmapsDB can be used...

-**<<< TO DO - links and descriptions of examples >>>**

 ### When a graph database is not a good solution